AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 1. `tles_file_name` - the name of the file containing a two-line element set (TLE) description of each satellite within the given mega-constellation.
 2. `constellation` - the name of the satellite mega-constellation, e.g. Starlink-550.
-3. `m` - the number of orbits in the mega-constellation.
+3. `m` - the number of orbits in the mega-constellation (specify m for each shell if more than 1).
-4. `n` - the number of satellites per orbit in the mega-constellation.
+4. `n` - the number of satellites per orbit in the mega-constellation (specify n for each shell if more than 1).
-5. `i` - the inclination degree of orbits.
+5. `i` - the inclination degree of orbits (specify i for each shell if more than 1).
-6. `rev` - the mean motion revolutions per day for a satellite within the constellation.
+6. `rev` - the mean motion revolutions per day for a satellite within the constellation ((specify rev for each shell if more than 1)).
 7. `multi` - Boolean indicating whether there are multiple shells within the constellation (i.e. if satellites within the same mega-constellation orbit at different altitudes).
 The +Grid algorithm will produce unexpected results if `multi` set to True